smcclab/smc-course/_assessments/04-lens-performance.md

 Here's the process and practical information for completing your final assessment.

-Make sure you have read **all** the information on this page, and in the ["Concert" lecture]({% link _lectures/13-concert.md %}) so that you are aware of our expectations and standards.
+Make sure you have read **all** the information on this page so that you are aware of our expectations and standards.

 ### Preparation